It is an acetylcholinesterase inhibitor that can treat myasthenia gravis by increasing acetylcholine in the postsynaptic endplate.

 Pyridostigmine is a small synthetic molecule (C9H13N2O2) that was patented in 1951 and is often known by the trade name of Mestinon.
-The final effect is a greater amount of acetylcholine available to bind to postsynaptic receptors.
+The final effect is a more significant amount of acetylcholine available to bind to postsynaptic receptors.

 Pretreatment with carbamate pyridostigmine is a well-established method to protect against nerve agent poisoning in armed forces in several nations.

 It has been used for the treatment of postural orthostatic tachycardia syndrome.
-The medication has also been effective in combination with other therapies for the same problem.
+The medication has also been effective with other therapies for the same problem.

 Pyridostigmine inhibits the acetylcholinesterase enzyme, which reduces the natural enzymatic metabolism of acetylcholine at the neuromuscular junction and increases the transmission of impulses from cholinergic neurons through the synaptic cleft.

-Because ganglionar neurotransmission is cholinergic, it facilitates sympathetic and parasympathetic function.
+Because ganglion neurotransmission is cholinergic, it facilitates sympathetic and parasympathetic functions.

-The attraction of this pharmacological approach is that it will be silent in conditions of low sympathetic tone, as in a supine position, but it will enhance the sympathetic activation that occurs when standing.
+The attraction of this pharmacological approach is that it will be silent in conditions of low sympathetic tone, as in a prone position.
+Still, it will enhance the sympathetic activation that occurs when standing.
 Therefore, this drug has the potential to improve orthostatic blood pressure without worsening supine hypertension.

-Pyridostigmine is promising for the treatment of various gastrointestinal symptoms in patients with systemic sclerosis , particularly in patients with refractory constipation .
+Pyridostigmine is promising for treating various gastrointestinal symptoms in patients with systemic sclerosis, particularly in patients with refractory constipation.
 Although side effects may limit its use, most patients who experienced benefits chose to continue the therapy.

 Studies of pyridostigmine